richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 But for the terraform import to work, I also had to sort through the key values found in the gitlab-repo-vars.tf file.
 I sorted them into the repo_var_key_list file.

-What I had to ensure that the values in repo_var_list and repo_var_key_list were aligned.
+Then I had to ensure that the values in repo_var_list and repo_var_key_list were aligned.
 That each terraform gitlab_project_variable resource name had the right key value.